 Now, let me help you a little with that planning!

-In my opinion, you are much better booking everything yourself and touring the park in your own transport, whether it is your own car or a hire car.
+In my opinion, you are much better booking everything yourself and touring the park in your own transport, whether it is your own car or a hire car, or even with friends.
 By effectively diy-ing your trip, you can decide how long to spend in the park each day, how long to spend at each sight and you can even time your visits to avoid the busiest times of the days (and hence, those package tours).

 There are several smaller airports located closer to Yellowstone National Park, many of which connect to Salt Lake City.
 They include